Kulasekaran-148/Eyantra-MOOC/README.md

 The entire course sturcture was as follows:

 WEEK 1:
-  Sorting a CSV file based on specific column
+  Sorting a CSV file based on specific column,
-	Sorting a CSV file based on specific column with specific starting character Sorting a CSV file based on specific column and print specific columns with a , converting cartesian to polar coordinates with 5 decimal accuracy
+	Sorting a CSV file based on specific column with specific starting character, Sorting a CSV file based on specific column and print specific columns with a comma, converting cartesian to polar coordinates with 5 decimal accuracy,

 Week2:
-	RegEX - finding out lines with numbers and printing the numbers SED scripting - removing comments from a code
+	RegEX - finding out lines with numbers and printing the numbers, SED scripting - removing comments from a code,
-	AWK scripting - printing given file in specified format Shell scripting to find valid ip address from a given text and classify them.
+	AWK scripting - printing given file in specified format, Shell scripting to find valid ip address from a given text and classify them,

 Week3:
 	AWK scripting - feedback check program - git introduction

 Week4:
-	Python programming - distance btw two points with three decimal accuracy Finding max score - csv file - modify 2 functions calculating office shifts - modify 3 functions generating report card for the class
+	Python programming - distance btw two points with three decimal accuracy, Finding max score - csv file - modify 2 functions, calculating office shifts - modify 3 functions, generating report card for the class,

 Week5:
-	Power of N
+	Power of N,
-	Scraping the website
+	Scraping the website,

 Week6:
 	Chat-bot using socket comm, beautifulsoup4, python.